 Tuesday, 11:00 a.m.–1:30 p.m.

 NYU lives at a crucial juncture in the city, where the irregular pattern of lower Manhattan streets gives way to the imposing order of a rigorous grid.
 Designed in 1811 to govern growth as it moved up Manhattan Island, New York’s grid is the first great public works in the city’s history and a landmark in city planning.
-Not only did the grid erase the island’s original topography, as straight streets were inscribed in the land, but it also shaped New York’s urban form, from row houses to skyscrapers and Central Park.
-The seminar examines why the grid was established, how it was built over the course of the 19th century, and its influence on social life, real estate, housing, architecture, and nature in the city, to the present day.
-We also discuss the idea of the grid, conflicting interpretations of its meaning and uses, as well as its critics.
-Comparisons with alternative approaches to city planning, such as Washington, D.C., and other types of grids, from ancient Rome to Philadelphia to Abu Dhabi, put New York in a broader context.
-Frequent field trips turn students into keen observers of the urban fabric.
+The grid erased the island’s original topography, as straight streets were inscribed in the land, and it shaped New York’s urban form, from row houses to skyscrapers and Central Park.
+The seminar examines the historical development of the grid; its influence on social life, infrastructure, and architecture; the environmental impact of the grid; and the tensions between order and diversity, and nature and geometry that the grid generates.
+Comparisons with alternative approaches to city planning, as in Washington, D.C., and other types of grids, put New York in a broader context, and field trips turn students into keen observers of the urban fabric.

-Hilary Ballon, Deputy Vice Chancellor of NYU Abu Dhabi, is a University Professor and an architectural and urban historian at the NYU Wagner Graduate School of Public Service.
-Her scholarship focuses on cities and the intersection of architecture, politics, and social life; her recent work has focused on urbanism in New York City, with a book and exhibitions on Robert Moses’s transformation of the city.
+HILARY BALLON, Deputy Vice Chancellor of NYU Abu Dhabi, is a University Professor and an architectural and urban historian at NYU Wagner Graduate School of Public Service.
+Her scholarship focuses on cities and the intersection of architecture, politics, and social life; her recent work has focused on urbanism in New York City, and she is curating an exhibition on Manhattan’s signature grid to mark its bicentennial in 2011.

 Instructor: Maureen N. McLane